 - How to Use Walkie-Talkie on Apple Watch

-- How to Turn off Digital Crown Haptic Feedback on Apple Watch
+- Turn off Digital Crown Haptic Feedback on Apple Watch

 What feature would you like to see in the next Apple Watch?
 Do you think medical practitioners would accept the ECG results taken on Apple Watch Series 4 or 5?
-Do share your feedback with us on Facebook and Twitter.
-Also, make sure to download our app to read more informative contents.
+Do share your feedback with us in the comment below.